preloader

 What this looks like in practice

-Funnel visibility work always starts with mapping what data actually exists and where it lives — not what the system architecture diagram says, but what's actually being captured, in what format, with what latency.
+Conversion-flow visibility work always starts with mapping what data actually exists and where it lives - not what the system architecture diagram says, but what's actually being captured, in what format, with what latency.
 The gap between "we have that data" and "we can use that data" is usually larger than expected.

-From there the work is connecting the sources into a shared layer, defining the funnel steps and the falloff metrics that matter, and building a view that different teams can use without needing to re-export and reconcile separately.
-The value isn't just in the dashboard — it's in the shared definition of what good looks like and where the gaps are, which is often the more valuable output of the process.
+From there the work is connecting the sources into a shared layer, defining the flow steps and the falloff metrics that matter, and building a view that different teams can use without needing to re-export and reconcile separately.
+The value isn't just in the dashboard - it's in the shared definition of what good looks like and where the gaps are, which is often the more valuable output of the process.

-Book a free call
+Book a conversation